 Making People Brand-New

 Who is the Aldonza in your life?
-Who can you offer positive encouragement to?
-Who can you offer a belief in even when they don't believe in themselves?
-In order to affirm a person's potential, you may have to look at them with the eye of faith and treat them in terms of their potential, not their behavior.
+To whom can you offer positive encouragement?
+Who can you believe in even when he or she doesn’t believe in himself or herself?
+In order to affirm a person's potential, you may have to look at that person with the eye of faith and treat him or her in terms of his or her potential, not his or her behavior.

 Goethe, a famous philosopher once put this way:

 "Treat a man as he is, and he will remain as he is, treat a man as he can and should be and he will become as he can and should be."

 Again I ask, who is the Aldonza in your life?
 Who do you know who can become a Dulcinea?
 Today is the day to believe in him or her—and give him or her the gift of affirmation.

 1. Read Ephesians 2:10.
 How does this verse apply to today's reading?